 How does it work?

-- Students can vote in weekly polls, read answers to questions from other kids, and watch videos on the website.
+- Students can vote in polls, read answers to questions from other kids, and watch videos on the website.
 The website is easy to project on an interactive whiteboard for a collaborative classroom experience.
 It’s also a tool for individual student research projects and can be used on a computer or tablet.

-- Each post on this website is fact-checked and vetted by a professor, researcher, or graduate student Washington State University who lends their expertise.
+- Each post on this website is fact-checked and vetted by a professor, researcher, or graduate student at Washington State University who lends their expertise.
 The content can be used along with Next Generation Science Standards or as a jumping off point for science lessons.

-- Stay connected with Ask Dr. Universe on Facebook and Twitter for updates on events, livestreams, and weekly Q&As.
+- Stay connected with Ask Dr. Universe on Facebook and Twitter for updates on events, livestreams, and Q&As.